umbraco/UmbracoDocs/umbraco-workflow/approval-groups.md

 ### Enable Offline Approval

 You can optionally provide Groups permission to action workflow tasks without logging in to Umbraco.
 This feature requires a paid license.
-By enabling Offline Approval, on the **Edit group** view, all email notifications sent to members of the group will include a personalized link to a preview page.
+By Enabling Offline Approval, all email notifications sent to the group members will include a personalized link to a preview page.

 The preview page exposes the current saved page with the options to approve or reject the change.
 It is not possible to edit the content from the offline approval view.